+Officers shall be elected at the first regular meeting following the later of the certification of the results of:

+- The annual school election; or - The results of a run-off election when there is a run-off election.

-The Board shall elect a president, vice president, secretary1, and legislative liaison2 at the first regular meeting following the later of the certification of the results of the annual school election or if there is a runoff election, at the first regular meeting following the certification of the results of a run-off election.
-Officers shall serve one-year terms and perform those duties as prescribed by policy of the Board.
-The Board shall also elect through a resolution passed by a majority vote one of its members to be the primary board disbursing officer and may designate one or more additional board members as alternate board disbursing officers.3 A copy of the resolution will be sent to the county treasurer and to the director of the Department of Finance and Administration.
+Officers shall serve until the Board's reorganization following the district's next annual school election and perform those duties as prescribed by policy of the Board.

+In addition to the election of officers, the Board shall elect, through a resolution passed by a majority vote, one of its members to be the primary board disbursing officer and may designate one or more additional board members as alternate board disbursing officers.3 A copy of the resolution will be sent to the county treasurer and to the director of the Department of Finance and Administration.